 - The Employer Program provides more than 2,100 businesses with free tools to help them educate employees about pollution prevention and advises them when an AirAlert is issued.
 For more information on the Employer program, click here.

 - Community Resource Teams provide an opportunity for all interested people to work together and plan educational activities and programs to reduce air pollution in their communities.
-Click here to learn about some of their projects, or to join your area's team.

 For more information on the Spare the Air Program, please visit www.sparetheair.org.